whya5448/dns-proxy-server/README.md

 ### Rest API

-* [Latest API documentation](https://github.com/mageddo/dns-proxy-server/tree/master/docs/api) of DNS proxy server APIs
+* [Latest API features](http://mageddo.github.io/dns-proxy-server/docs/api/) of DNS proxy server APIs

 ### Developing

-Take a look at the [wiki](docs) for more details of how develop at this project
+Take a look at the [wiki](docs/developing) for more details of how develop at this project